valderete/Interactive-Data-Vis-Sp2021/tutorial1_getting_started/NOTES.md

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial

+I am encountering this error when trying to "git push" in VScode.
+Permission to InteractiveDataVis/Interactive-Data-Vis-Sp2021.git denied to valderete.
+fatal: unable to access 'https://github.com/InteractiveDataVis/Interactive-Data-Vis-Sp2021.git/': The requested URL returned error: 403
 ------------